shpaz/amq-streams-workshop/6-monitor-amq-system/README.md

             value: "1000"
 EOF
 ```

-access you grafana dashboard and watch the metrics,
+## Step 8

+Verify that you consumer and producer are working as expected, by printing their logs.

+## Step 9

+Access your `Grafana` dashboards and see if you get the data regarding your `Kafka` cluster's state.

+## Step 10

-you can also play with the consumer/producer deployments in terms of replicas and env var to see how that affects the metrics.
+Play with the number of your consumers and producers to see how the data changes in your dashboards.

+# Complete